 - For health savings accounts (HSAs), the 2021 IRS contribution limits are $3,600 for individual coverage and $7,200 for family coverage.
 For 2022, the limits increase to $3,650 for individual coverage and $7,300 for family coverage.
 If you're 55 or older during the tax year, you may be able to make a catch-up contribution of up to $1,000 per year.
 Your spouse can also make a catch-up contribution if they're 55 or older, but they'll need to open their own HSA.

-- Rollover and IRA transfer amounts are not subject to contribution limits, but certain HSA rollovers may count towards them.
+- Rollover and IRA transfer amounts are not subject to contribution limits, but certain HSA rollovers may count toward them.

 How do I spend money in my Fidelity Go® HSA?

-Even though Fidelity Go HSAs are intended for investing goals of three years or longer, you can still reimburse yourself for qualified medical expenses you pay out-of-pocket by submitting a withdrawal request.
+Even though Fidelity Go® HSAs are intended for investing goals of 3 years or longer, you can still reimburse yourself for qualified medical expenses you pay out of pocket by submitting a withdrawal request.
 When you do, we'll sell securities in your account for you.
-After the money has settled, which can take up to ten business days, we'll send it to you by check, electronic funds transfer (EFT), or transfer of funds to another account.
+After the money has settled, which can take up to 10 business days, we'll send it to you by check, electronic funds transfer (EFT), or transfer of funds to another account.

 If you also have a self-directed Fidelity HSA, you can use a debit card to pay for qualified medical expenses by transferring money over from your Fidelity Go HSA.